LeenaMadhok/React-App/README.md

 building user interfaces based on UI components.
 In this Project, an app called "Keeper" is made in which a person can make their notes and store it for further use.

+some of the screenshots of the project:- image.png image.png image.png